-Elizabeth Slattery researches and writes on the rule of law, civil rights, and the First Amendment as a legal fellow in The Heritage Foundation’s Edwin Meese III Center for Legal and Judicial Studies.
+Elizabeth Slattery researches and writes on the rule of law, separation of powers, civil rights, and other constitutional issues as a legal fellow in The Heritage Foundation’s Edwin Meese III Center for Legal and Judicial Studies.
 She analyzes cases before the Supreme Court, judicial nominations, and the proper role of the courts.

-She manages the Meese Center’s appellate advocacy programs, including moot court sessions to prepare litigators for oral argument in important cases pending before the Supreme Court.
+Slattery also manages the Meese Center’s appellate advocacy programs, including moot court sessions to prepare litigators for oral argument in important cases pending before the Supreme Court.

-Slattery’s commentaries have appeared in The Washington Times and The Washington Examiner, as well as outlets such as National Review Online, Fox News, The Daily Signal, The Daily Caller, and U.S. News & World Report.
+Her commentaries have appeared in The Washington Post,The Washington Times,The Washington Examiner, as well as outlets such as National Review Online, Fox News Channel, The Daily Caller, and U.S. News & World Report.

 Born Elizabeth Garvey in Omaha, Neb., she grew up in Louisville, Ky.
-She and her husband, Brian, reside in Silver Spring, Md.
+She and her husband, Brian, currently reside in Silver Spring, Md.

 Follow her on Twitter @EHSlattery